huyisme-005/LaMusique/README.md

 ### General Deployment Considerations for Next.js (e.g., Vercel, Netlify, Render)

+*   **Node.js Version**: Ensure your hosting provider is using a Node.js version compatible with your project (Next.js 15 typically requires Node 18+ or 20+).
+The `package.json` now includes an `engines` field specifying `node >=20.0.0`.
+Platforms like Render might pick this up, or you may need to set it explicitly in their dashboard.
 *   **Git Repository**: Platforms like Vercel and Render integrate best with Git repositories (GitHub, GitLab, Bitbucket) for continuous deployment.
 *   **Environment Variables**: As mentioned above, configure `GOOGLE_API_KEY` (and any other necessary environment variables) in your hosting provider's settings dashboard.
 *   **Build Command**: Platforms will typically use `npm run build` (or `yarn build`).
 *   **Start Command**: Platforms will typically use `npm start` (or `yarn start`).
 *   **Health Check Path**: Many platforms use a health check path to monitor application status.
 This app provides one at `/api/health`.
 You may need to configure this path in your hosting provider's settings.
+*   **Debugging Client-Side Errors**: If you encounter generic errors like "a client-side exception has occurred" after deployment, **it is crucial to check your browser's developer console** on the deployed site for more specific error messages.
+These messages will provide vital clues for debugging.
 *   **Serverless Functions**: Next.js App Router features like Server Components and Server Actions are well-suited for serverless environments.
 Your Genkit flows (`'use server';`) are also designed to run server-side.
 *   **Static Assets**: Ensure any static assets are correctly placed (usually in the `public` directory).